Australian Supplier Payment Code

 No business exists in isolation and everyone benefits when the nation has a viable and productive small business supplier base.

-Trade between small, medium and large businesses is valued at $520 billion a year.
+Trade between small, medium and large businesses totals more than $550 billion a year.
 Improving payment times will improve productivity and help ease the stress for small business owners.
 Healthy cash flows and working capital are crucial to the viability of a business and its ability to expand and create jobs.

 A voluntary, industry-led effort to drive change in payments culture and practices should be given time to work before any consideration of regulation, which would impose extra costs on all business and taxpayers.
 We need a culture of cooperation, not compliance.